Interact-RAG: Reason and Interact with the Corpus, Beyond Black-Box Retrieval

 \subsection{End-to-End Agent Training}

 To develop an autonomous, end-to-end LLM agent that internalizes reasoning, we adopt a two-stage training process involving supervised fine-tuning (SFT) followed by reinforcement learning (RL).

-\textbf{Trace Sampling and Fine-Tuning.} The initial SFT stage aims to teach the LLM the fundamental mechanics, such as planing, reasoning, and mastering the interactions.
+\textbf{Trace Sampling and Fine-Tuning.} The initial SFT stage aims to teach the LLM the fundamental mechanics, such as planning, reasoning, and mastering the interactions.
 We leverage our reasoning-enhanced workflow to generate a collection of trajectories based on QA pairs.
 To ensure the data quality, we retain only successful trajectories, where the agent's final answer matches the ground truth.
 The agent is then fine-tuned on these high-quality trajectories.
 The training objective is to predict the sequence of thoughts and actions in an auto-regressive manner.
 During loss calculation, we mask out the tokens of retrieved information, avoiding the distraction during learning.

 \textbf{Policy Refinement with Reinforcement Learning.} We then employ RL to enable superior strategies through active exploration.
 We adopt Group Relative Policy Optimization (GRPO) \citep{shao2024grpo}, an advanced optimization algorithm, to further refine the agent's policy $\pi_{\theta}$. {During the policy updating, we also mask out the tokens of retrieved information.}

 \textbf{1) RL Objective:} Given a question from the dataset $q \in \mathcal{D}_Q$, the agent generates a group of trajectories $\{\tau_i\}_{i=1}^N$.
 And the policy $\pi_{\theta}$ is updated using the following objective function: